pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 <Highlight type="tip">

- You want a physical card but you don't want to wait.
+ You want a physical card but you don't want or can't to wait.
 You order a temporary virtual card.

 </Highlight>